Duitama: Etymology

+Duitama has existed since pre-Columbian times, when the Muisca inhabited the hills surrounding a former lake in the valley.
+The original name of Duitama was "Tundama", named after cacique Tundama.

 The name of Duitama means "to me the tribute" in muyskkubun (Muisca language).
 In its beginnings, Duitama corresponded to a Muisca village ruled by the cacique Tundama, a word that changed for Duitama, absolute and powerful lord that he had as bosses tributaries to the Onzaga, Soatá, Chitagoto, Susacón or Cabita, Icabuco, Lupachoque, Sátiva, Tutazá and Cerinza caciques.
 The natives lived in bohíos, looking for the heights of the plain of the Indians, Tigua, today hills of La Milagrosa, Cargua, La Tolosa, San José (La Alacranera) and Tocogua.

+Duitama is known as "The Pearl of Boyacá".

 Geography

 Duitama, situated on the Altiplano Cundiboyacense is bounded to the north by the department of Santander; Charalá and Encino, to the south by the Boyacá municipalities of Tibasosa and Paipa, to the east with the municipalities of Santa Rosa de Viterbo and Floresta.

 Climate

+The elevation of the city is about 2590 m above sea level and the average temperature is 15 °C.

+Duitama's climate is subtropical oceanic highland being cool and overcast over the course of the year.
+The temperature typically varies from 7 °C (45 °F) to 19 °C (67 °F) and is rarely below 4 °C (39 °F) or above 21 °C (70 °F).
+Sometimes Duitama has reached sub-zero temperatures such as -2,7 °C (27 °F).

 History

 Duitama in the times before the Spanish conquest was called Tundama.